TRIP TO CUBA MARCH 17th – MARCH 24th

-Close your eyes and imagine taking a trip to the past: driving in the old cabriolet, cigar in hand, waves crushing against Malecon sea wall.
+Close your eyes and imagine taking a trip to the past: riding in an old cabriolet, cigar in hand, waves crashing against the Malecon sea wall.
 In the evening, mojitos at Hemingway’s favorite spot to the tunes of Buena Vista social club.
 We will spend a day strolling the streets between four main Colonial squares, learning about Havana’s eclectic architecture and world famous restoration project by city historian Eusebio Leal.

-Plaza de la Cathedral, Cathedral de San Cristobal, Plaza De Armas, Museo de la Ciudad, Fort Castillo de la Fuerza, Calle Mercares, Rum Museum and shop.
+Plaza de la Cathedral, Cathedral de San Cristobal, Plaza De Armas, Museo de la Ciudad, Fort Castillo de la Fuerza, Calle Mercares.

 HEMINGWAY TOUR AND VISIT TO ART PROJECT “FUSTERLANDIA”

-Ernest Hemingway lived in Cuba for 20 years, he wrote his famous novels here and dedicated his Nobel prize to the people of Cuba.
-In a fleet of convertible Chevrolets we will travel to Hemingway’s house “La Vigia” and later spectacular art project established by famous Fuster!
+Ernest Hemingway lived in Cuba for 20 years.
+He wrote his famous novels here and dedicated his Nobel prize to the people of Cuba.
+In a fleet of convertible Chevrolets, we will travel to Hemingway’s house “La Vigia” and afterward the spectacular art project established by the famous Fuster!